SaladSlayer00/ID2223_Twin_Matcher/README.md

 # Twin Matcher - Find Your Lookalike 🌟

-Welcome to Twin Matcher, your gateway to discovering your celebrity doppelgänger! 🔍 This is the final project for the **ID2223 - Scalable Machine Learning & Deep Learning** course at KTH.
+Welcome to Twin Matcher, your gateway to discovering your doppelgänger! 🔍 This is the final project for the **ID2223 - Scalable Machine Learning & Deep Learning** course at KTH.
 Notebooks and files are commented, to ensure the best accessibility.

 ## Overview 🚀